Florida Medicaid and Funeral Costs - Burial Expenses

 Medicaid ESS policy manual Section 1640.0514 indicates that a Medicaid applicant or recipient (or their spouse) may set aside up to $2,500 each (so $2,500.00 for a single Medicaid applicant or $5,000.00 for the Medicaid recipient and his/her spouse) for anticipated funeral costs or related burial expenses.
 The burial funds should be separated (i.e. not commingled with your regular checking or savings account) and marked/identified as "for burial / funeral expenses," or something similar.

 Practically speaking, you would want to open up a separate bank account, labeled for funeral costs or burial expenses, for such funds.
-If the funds or assets cannot be set aside (or it is unreasonable to require fund separation, Medicaid will accept a verbal statement indicating amount of funds set aside for funeral costs, for whose funeral the funds are being set aside and where/how the funeral money is being held.
+If the funds or assets cannot be set aside (or it is unreasonable to require fund separation) or labeled as "funds for final expense", Medicaid will accept a verbal statement indicating amount of funds set aside for funeral costs, for whose funeral the funds are being set aside and where/how the funeral money is being held.

 Remember, if the Medicaid applicant is just setting aside money in a bank account for funeral expenses, they are limited to $2,500 (or $5,000 for their spouse).
 But, many funerals or burial arrangements cost significantly more than $2,500.00.
 Medicaid rules allow more money to be set aside for funeral related expenses if such costs or being paid in advance.